NrgXnat/oasis-scripts/README.md

       - [Using `dos2unix`](#using-dos2unix)

-# OASIS3 and OASIS4 Scripts Overview
+# OASIS Scripts Overview

-This repository contains scripts that can be used to download files from the OASIS3 or OASIS4 projects on XNAT Central.
-In order to access the OASIS data you must have signed the [OASIS Data Use Agreement](https://www.oasis-brains.org) and have access to the OASIS3 or OASIS4 project on XNAT Central at [central.xnat.org](https://central.xnat.org).
+This repository contains scripts that can be used to download files from the OASIS projects on the NITRC Image Repository.
+In order to access the OASIS data you must have signed the [OASIS Data Use Agreement](https://www.oasis-brains.org) and have access to the OASIS project you require data from (OASIS3, OASIS4, OASIS3_AV1451, or OASIS3_AV1451L) on the NITRC Image Repository (NITRC-IR) at [nitrc.org/ir](https://nitrc.org/ir).

+These scripts are not needed for OASIS1 and OASIS2 data access.
+That data can be downloaded directly as zip files from the [OASIS website](https://www.oasis-brains.org)

+For reference, the OASIS data dictionary can be found [here](https://sites.wustl.edu/oasisbrains/files/2024/04/OASIS-3_Imaging_Data_Dictionary_v2.3-a93c947a586e7367.pdf) and on [oasis-brains.org](https://www.oasis-brains.org).

 ## Brief description of scan and participant data

-The OASIS3 and OASIS4 projects contain data organized by participant into an XNAT "subject" page.
+The OASIS3, OASIS4, OASIS3_AV1451, or OASIS3_AV1451L projects contain data organized by participant into an XNAT "subject" page.
 Many data types are available that encompass each type of assessment each participant received.
-More details on the assessment types available in the OASIS3 and OASIS4 data can be found in the [OASIS3 data dictionary](https://oasis-brains.org/files/OASIS-3_Imaging_Data_Dictionary_v2.0.pdf) at [oasis-brains.org](https://www.oasis-brains.org).
+More details on the assessment types available in the OASIS data can be found in the [OASIS3 data dictionary](https://sites.wustl.edu/oasisbrains/files/2024/04/OASIS-3_Imaging_Data_Dictionary_v2.3-a93c947a586e7367.pdf) at [oasis-brains.org](https://www.oasis-brains.org).

 Each project also contain an extra subject labeled "0AS_data_files" or "0AS4_data_files" respectively, which should appear as the first entry in the subject list when sorted alphabetically.
 These subject pages are not associated with individual study participants but are instead used to store data spreadsheets for the entire dataset that can be downloaded by OASIS users.
 Each of these "subject" pages has one or more experiment entries attached that appear as "MR sessions" but actually contain "cohort files" or "data files" depending on the session label.
 The "scans" in the list for these sessions contain spreadsheets that can be downloaded for ease of use in your projects by checking the boxes of the list entries you want to download and clicking the "Download" button that appears.

-If you use any of the download scripts in this repository to obtain OASIS3 and OASIS4 data, be aware of whether you are including data from the subjects "0AS_data_files" or "0AS4_data_files" in a list with standard OASIS participant data.
+If you use any of the download scripts in this repository to obtain OASIS data, be aware of whether you are including data from the subjects "0AS_data_files" or "0AS4_data_files" in a list with standard OASIS participant data.
 If you plan to run any scan data processing scripts on your downloaded data, the files in those folders will not be able to be processed automatically since they are not actual participant data.
 You may want to keep those subject folders separate when organizing your downloaded data.

-More details on navigating and viewing the OASIS3 and OASIS4 data on XNAT Central can be found at the [OASIS on XNAT Central overview page](https://wiki.xnat.org/central/oasis-on-xnat-central-60981641.html).

 # Downloading MR and PET Scan files